-Parameter Register Value int32 Error code w2 INVALID_PARAMETERS: Invalid endpoint ID of message flags.
+Parameter Register Value int32 Error code w2 INVALID_PARAMETERS: Invalid endpoint ID or message flags.
 DENIED: Callee is not in a state to handle this request.
-Receiver endpoint does not support receipt of direct response messages.
+Caller is not allowed to invoke this ABI.
+Receiver endpoint does not support receipt of Direct response messages.
 NOT_SUPPORTED: This function is not implemented at this FF-A instance.
 ABORTED: Receiver endpoint ran into an unexpected error and has aborted.